pakal/rsfile/doc/locking_semantic.rst

   to some mount options and file flags, but this practice is advised against.

-Native locks have very different semantics depending on the platform, but RSFile enforces a single semantic : **per handle, bytes level, non-reentrant locks**.
+Native locks have very different semantics depending on the platform, but RSFile enforces a single semantic : **per handle, bytes level, non reentrant locks**.

 **per handle**: once a lock has been acquired via a native handle, this handle is the owner of the lock.
 No other handle, even in the current